 Tour de France

-This list is of the first rider on each stage.
+This list is of the first rider over the summit on each stage.

 2015 – Rafal Makja – Poland